Which languages have more than 100 million native speakers? A quiz

 There are eight such languages (using Ethnologue as a reference).

 Some plausible candidates don't make the cut.
 While Indonesia has over 200 million people, Indonesian is not the first language of most; the most widely spoken Indonesian language is Javanese, with about 85 million native speakers.
 The most widely spoken Arabic variety is Egyptian Arabic, with about 55 million speakers.
-French has about 75 million speakers and (standard) German about 80 million.
+French has about 75 million native speakers and (standard) German about 80 million.

 - Mandarin Chinese has nearly 850 million speakers.
 Of the other Chinese languages, the most widely spoken are Wu (80 million) and Yue/Cantonese (60 million).
 Recommended reading: The Languages of China.